RachWalm/dyslexia/testing.md

 Responsiveness was tested using the Chrome extension Responsive Veiwer, the result of which is in README.md in the section responsiveness on different devices.

 My family Pat Walmsley and Sarah Walmsley and my partner Ian Harris used the website as typical user level participants.
-Pat Walmsley used a laptop and the browser xx.
+Pat Walmsley used a laptop and the browser Chrome.
 Sarah Walmsley used an ipad with Safari and Ian Harris used a google blah with xx.

 ## Functions testing.